 - Chew toys, you will want this when they are in the teething stage.

 - A vet - you may want to interview your local vets to see which one you feel most comfortable with.

-- Obedience Classes - Jordan Fines, an accomplished dog trainer that has had her dogs on such features as "Snow Buddies", "Air Buddies" and a live stage production of "The Wizard of Oz" suggests to get your puppy into classes as early as 10 -16 weeks old.
-For more puppy tips, check out Jordan Fines Puppy Training Tips.
+- Obedience Classes - You may want to give us the opportunity to train your puppy or you may want to have that joy yourself.
+Either way, training and obedience is a key factor in enjoying puppy!
+Jordan Fines, an accomplished dog trainer that has had her dogs on such features as "Snow Buddies", "Air Buddies" and a live stage production of "The Wizard of Oz" suggests to get your puppy into classes as early as 10 -16 weeks old. (once their full compliment of shots have been done) For more puppy tips, check out Jordan Fines Puppy Training Tips.